 Like many other famous composers, Felix Mendelssohn began his musical life as a child prodigy.
-He and his sister Fanny learned many languages and artistics pursuits from their mother.
-Felix, born in Hamburg, performed at the piano and composed music from a very early age.
-The social life of his parents brought him widespread recognition, and provided much experience.
-His grandfather was a Jewish philosopher, but his father (a banker) left the Jewish faith for Christianity and adopted the family name of Bartholdy which is why Felix's surname is sometimes quoted as Mendelssohn-Bartholdy.
+He and his siblings learned many languages and artistics pursuits from their mother.
+Felix Mendelssohn, born in Hamburg, performed at the piano and composed music from a very early age.
+His elder sister Fanny was also a child prodigy and was to become a notable composer in her own right.
+The social life of their parents brought them widespread recognition, and provided much experience.
+Their grandfather was a Jewish philosopher, but their father (a banker) left the Jewish faith for Christianity and adopted the family name of Bartholdy which is why Felix's surname is sometimes quoted as Mendelssohn-Bartholdy.
+Fanny was to become Fanny Hensel upon her marriage.
 As a young boy, Felix met and befriended the elder Goethe who was to prove an enduring influence on the musician.

 Also on mfiles, here is Jeffrey Dane's article about Mendelssohn called Facility and Mastery.